|

 • Location: 3735 Capilano Rd, North Vancouver

-Christmas lights at Canyon Lights
+An illuminated snowy owl at Canyon Lights

-The Peak Of Christmas at Grouse Mountain
+The Peak Of Christmas At Grouse Mountain

 • Location: 3735 Capilano Rd, North Vancouver